steinwurf/build-images/README.rst

 This repository contains the Dockerfiles for the different Docker images that are pushed to the Github Container Registry (GHCR).
-They are visible in the Organizations 'packages' tab and in this repository's package tab.
+They are visible in the Organizations "packages" tab and this repository's package tab.

 Adding new Container
 --------------------
-When adding a new docker container, please add a new Dockerfile to this repository.
+When adding a new Docker container, please add a new Dockerfile to this repository.
 Make sure to include this line somewhere in the Dockerfile::

     LABEL org.opencontainers.image.source https://github.com/steinwurf/build-images